azine/email-bundle/README.md

     # absolute path to the image-folder containing the images used in your templates.
     image_dir:            %kernel.root_dir%/../vendor/azine/email-bundle/Azine/EmailBundle/Resources/htmlTemplateImages/

+    # newsletter configuration
+    newsletter:

+        # number of days between newsletters
+        interval:             14

+        # time of the day, when newsletters should be sent, 24h-format => e.g. 23:59
+        send_time:            10:00

+    # number of days that emails should be available in web-view
+    web_view_retention:   90

+    # the service-id of your implementation of the web view service to be used
+    web_view_service:     azine_email.example.web.view.service

 ```

 ## Customise the content and layout of your emails
 You can/must customize the layout of your email in three ways:

 - define your own styles by writing your own implementation of the TemplateProviderInterface
 - use your own images
 - create your own html and txt twig-templates.

 A general overview is given here and the classes you should extend contain more inline-documentation on how stuff works.

 ### Your own implementation of TemplateProviderInterface
 This bundle includes a default implementation of a TemplateProvider ( =&gt; `Services/AzineTemplateProvider`)